Chamber Efforts

 The series features regional business leaders who share their insights on equity in the workplace and provide examples of best practices and strategies that have been successful within their organizations.
 By showcasing real-life examples from successful employers, the series aims to spark meaningful conversations and provide actionable insights for businesses of all sizes.

-• Policies, such as the earned income tax credit and education access programs, that achieve a rising income for all and a reduction in the ALICE rate.
+• Such as the earned income tax credit and education access programs, that achieve a rising income for all and a reduction in the ALICE rate.

-• Additional criminal justice reforms that pave the way for returning citizens back into society.
+• That provide additional criminal justice reforms that pave the way for returning citizens back into society.

-• Policies that acknowledge and address health disparities, especially those exacerbated by the pandemic.
+• That acknowledge and address health disparities, especially those exacerbated by the pandemic.

-• Policies to support small businesses – especially Black- and people of color-owned businesses – disproportionally impacted by the pandemic.
+• That support small businesses – especially Black- and people of color-owned businesses – disproportionally impacted by the pandemic.

-• Reduce the racial equity gap in education outcomes by half.
+• That reduce the racial equity gap in education outcomes by half.

 Partners and Funders